rajjaiswal159/my-first-classification-project/ReadMe.txt

 This project is a multi-class classification model that predicts the career path of a Computer Science student based on their skills and preferences.

+## Problem Statement
+Many students decide which field they want to enter, like Software Development, Data Science, or Cybersecurity—but they often struggle to choose a specific career path within that field.
+This confusion leads to uncertainty and poor career decisions.
+The goal of this project is to build a machine learning model that helps students by recommending a suitable and relevant career path based on their skills and interests.

 ## Project Overview
 - Multi-class classification with 35 possible career paths
 - Balanced dataset with features like programming skills, interests, and project types